With Introduction and Comments by

 We believe that the term “drove,” used several times by Mary, refers to horse and buggy.
 The automobile was only several years in the making when this letter was written, and transportation was rather limited at that time.
 It’s easy to understand why she says, “Wintertime is not so pleasant to travel.”

 Howard Miller, Mary’s brother, would have been just 21 when he and his younger brother Charles traveled halfway across the country for the wedding.
-Either charley didn’t like shots or the family didn’t want to pay for his vaccination, but Mary believes that the reason he is staying with “Grandpa” [probably Bowman, whom we haven’t researched yet, because Grandpas Miller and Zimmerman were long dead] is for a medical reason.
+Either “Charley” didn’t like shots or the family didn’t want to pay for his vaccination, but Mary believes that the reason he is staying with “Grandpa” [probably Frank Baer (1862-1916) or Benjamin Bowman (1816-1908) because Grandpas Miller and Zimmerman were long dead] is for a medical reason.
 Small pox was a killer in those days.
 In fact many of the towns near the Miller farm, Jennerstown, Jenners, and Jenners Crossroads, are named in honor of Dr. Edward Jenner who developed the vaccine and saved many lives.

 What a glimpse into rural life and customs in early 20th century America!
 Thanks to Marjorie for making this available, and we’re glad to share it with the world via the Internet.
 Your comments and insights are always welcome.